FaeqAlrimawi/SharingIncidentKnowledge/README.md

 The implementation can be found under the package: ie.lero.spare.pattern_extraction

-To demonstrate the technique, you can download the executable jar for the project and execute the provided example (executable_jar/scenario1_extraction).
+To demonstrate the technique, you can download the [executable jar][4] for the project and execute the provided example.
 Alternatively, you can download the project and build it then execute the example.

-Under *executable_jar/scenario1_extraction*, the Demo for executing the extraction technique contains the following data:
+Under [Scenario 1][5], the Demo for executing the extraction technique contains the following data:

 >- Incident instance model file ([incidentInstance.cpi][1])